 Bike and hike

 Elan Valley has International Dark Sky Park status, meaning that on clear nights you can see stars, planets and constellations twinkling away with little light pollution.
-The Elan Valley Astronomy Group holds regular meet-ups at night in the visitor centre to educate visitors on the night sky and give people a chance to explore it through telescopes.
+The Elan Valley Astronomy Group holds regular meet-ups at night in the Elan Valley Visitor Centre to educate visitors on the night sky and give people a chance to explore it through telescopes.

 Keeping kids occupied in Elan Valley is relatively easy.
 The visitor centre runs fun family activities and active days out throughout the year, so keep an eye on their online calendar of events.
 Typical events include bug-hunting, high ropes courses and pond-dipping, with wet weather alternatives too.